| | | | | | | |

 DO’S AND DON’TS

-• Wear anything with unnecessary zippers or seams that could cause chafing.
+• Don’t wear anything with unnecessary zippers or seams that could cause chafing.

 • Don’t worry if you don’t look fashionable.
 People understand that you’re walking the Camino in most towns along the route.